sararoma95/Re-ReND/README.md

 Please allow some time for the scenes to load.
 Use left mouse button to rotate, right mouse button to pan (especially for forward-facing scenes), and scroll wheel to zoom.
 On phones, Use you fingers to rotate or pan or zoom.
 Resize the window (or landscape<->portrait your phone) to show the resolution.

 Based on MobileNeRF github.

+### Note: Create the data by yourself
+The scripts to extract the data are also provided for this especif implementations.
+Feel free to recreate the data by yourself.